Kanika734/Goodreads-Analysis-Dashboard/README.md

 - Which books receive the most reviews?
 - Which authors have the most books?
 - Does book length (number of pages) impact reader ratings?
-- Total books, pages, ratings, and reviews in the dataset
+- Total books, total pages, total ratings, and total reviews

 ---